proxycheck/proxycheck.io/README.md

 * Multiple geographically seperated servers for load distribution and redundancy

 ### Usage Scenarios
-* Protecting Blogs and Forums from spam bots
+* Protect Blogs and Forums from spam bots
-* Protecting Chat systems and Game Servers from Bots/Spammers/Cheaters
+* Protect Chat systems and Game Servers from Bots/Spammers/Cheaters
-* Protecting payment systems from fradulent transactions
+* Protect payment systems from fradulent transactions
-* Restricting content to a specific country by blocking Proxy/VPN users
+* Restrict content to a specific country by blocking Proxy/VPN users
-* Protecting all manner of services from previously banned users
+* Protect all manner of services from previously banned users